-When my oldest son was a few months old, and I was deep in the midst of sleep-deprivation and “mommy fog”, I remember thinking one particular thought over and over: “If he would sleep through the night just once — just once — then I could finally get a good night’s sleep.”
+When my oldest son was a few months old, I was deep in the midst of sleep-deprivation and “mommy fog.”
+I remember thinking one particular thought over and over: “If he would sleep through the night just once — just once — then I could finally get a good night’s sleep.”

-But when he finally did start sleeping well, I discovered something — he could sleep through the night, but I couldn’t!
+But when he finally did start sleeping well, I discovered something.
+HE could sleep through the night, but I couldn’t!
 Suddenly, I was the one waking up multiple times each night, unable to fall back asleep, while my son slept peacefully in his crib.

 What’s that about?!